dhucst/code-specifications/README.md

   - We use [Prettier](https://prettier.io/) and VSCode editor setting `editor.formatOnSave` for format code at coding time.
 Refer to config files [.prettierrc.js](./.prettierrc.js) .
   - We use [ESLint](https://eslint.org/) to complement Prettier.
 Refer to config files [.eslintrc.json](./.eslintrc.json) .
 - Staged files check:
-  - We use [husky](https://github.com/typicode/husky) work with Git hook for run some command such as Lint, Test, etc .
+  - We use [husky](https://github.com/typicode/husky) to work with Git hooks for running some commands such as Lint, Test, etc .
-  - We use [lint-staged](https://github.com/okonet/lint-staged) work with need commit files for better performance.
+  - We use [lint-staged](https://github.com/okonet/lint-staged) to work with files to be committed for better performance.

 ## Prerequisite